 In accordance with the provisions of the California Environmental Quality Act ("CEQA"), an Initial Study has been prepared and which as determined that development of the proposed medical marijuana cultivation facility would not have a significant impact on the environment, with the implementation of mitigation measures.
 A draft Mitigated Negative Declaration (MND) is proposed and contains certain mitigation measures for Cultural and Biological Resources.
-The draft Mitigated Negative Declaration has been circulated and no comments have been received as of the date of this report.
+The draft Mitigated Negative Declaration is being circulated for comments and no comments have been received as of the date of June 13, 2017.
 The MND is attached for consideration by the Commission, and the City Council will consider certification of a Mitigated Negative Declaration prior to final action on the project.